YimingQiao/Blitzcrank/README.md

 ---

 ## Clone Instruction
 To clone this project successfully, please install [git-lfs](https://git-lfs.com/).
 We use it to manage large dataset files.
+The clone will take several minutes to finish, depending on your Internet.

 ## Project Structure